-The natural features and built heritage of The Rocks can make it a challenging environment to navigate for some visitors.
+The scenic natural and historical features of The Rocks with its cobblestone pathways, terraces, narrow lanes and stairs can make it a challenging environment to navigate for some visitors with limited mobility.

 Accessible toilets are available around The Rocks.
 Refer to The Rocks Accessibility Map for further details.